 I use shameless bribery: cup of tea if I finish the chapter, sushi every 25k, new shoes when I finish the first draft.
 I also punish myself.
 If I haven’t made my word count I can’t watch TV.
-Not even Project Runway.
+Not even Thai dramas (my favorite).

 What about the writing process most appeals to you?

 The first pass editing when I get to utterly eviscerate my own writing, and the last pass editing after I’ve totally forgotten what I wrote and I get to realize it isn’t as bad as I thought.

 I pay very close attention to my friends when they’re drunk, but usually inspiration comes to me when I’m contemplating the absurdity of the universe and at the most inconvenient time – like in the shower.